PaulaScharf/TwittStorm/README.md

 6. Start the test threads and look at the results in "View Results Tree", "Summary Report" and "Response Time Graph"

 ## Troubleshoot
-<b>TODO: keyserver Probleme nennen oder über Docker Hub nicht vorhanden?</b><br>
+- Ensure that your adblocker does not prevent JSNLog from working.
-Ensure that your adblocker does not prevent JSNLog from working.
+- For the newest R packages, we use a repository which needs to be signed with a keyserver.
+Building a docker image locally, we experienced some keyserver unavailabilities.
+Using a prebuilt image from dockerhub (the intended use as described in this readme) we did not run unto this problem.
+Please just be aware that that could be an issue, especially when working locally.
+In the case of an error remain patient and try again.

 ## Information for Developers
 When using the image from Docker Hub, the configuration possibilities are limited.
 If you want to configure some aspects as it is specified in our [Configuration Wiki](https://github.com/PaulaScharf/TwittStorm/wiki/Configuration), you need to clone the [GitHub Repository](https://github.com/PaulaScharf/Geosoftware2-TwittStorm), edit the ``config.yaml`` and build your own local image.